expos-model/ExposPython/README.md

 The input file is assumed to be a raster file in GeoTiff format with missing values represented by zero.
 Cells may be rectangular but horizontal and vertical units must be the same.
-Columns are assumed to be closely aligned with true north (if not, wind direction values must be adjusted accordingly).
+Columns are assumed to be closely aligned with true north.
 The name of the input file is assumed to be "dem.tif".

 The output file is a raster file in GeoTiff format with the following values:
 0 = missing data, 1 = protected, 2 = exposed.
 Output files are named "expos-xxx-yy.tif"